ECE 101/L. Introduction to Electrical Engineering and Lab (1/1)

 ECE 527L.
 ASIC Development Lab (1)

-Prerequisite: ECE 526/L. Corequisite: ECE 527.
-This course is a companion to ECE 527 – Application Specific Integrated Circuit Development.
+Prerequisites: ECE 526/L. Corequisite: ECE 527.
+This course is a companion to ECE 527–Application Specific Integrated Circuit Development.
 In the lab, students apply the lessons of ECE 527 to code circuits in Verilog HDL, synthesize them for varying performance goals and modify the implemented designs for testability.
-This is accomplished through use of …
+This is accomplished through use of state-of-the-art industrial …

 ECE 545.
 Solid State Devices (3)